ibigen/PHASEfilter/docs/how_to_use.rst

 -  ref2 - has the fasta reference of the second form of species in analysis.
 It is the hit;
 -  out  - name for the report;

-This tool has two extra parameters:
+This tool has three extra parameters:

 -  pass_chr - name or names of chromossomes to pass.
 Can be more than one separated by comma.
 It is the prefix of the chromossome that is necessary to pass;
 -  out_alignment - folder name where an alignment will be save.
 It has ClustalX format.